Full Fat

 Full Fat is an independent British video game developer.
 The company was founded in 1996.
-The company's speciality has been developing games for hand-held devices including Nintendo's Game Boy, Game Boy Advance, Nintendo DS, Sony's PlayStation Portable (PSP), and lately mobile devices (iOS and Android).
+The company's specialty has been developing games for hand-held devices including Nintendo's Game Boy, Game Boy Advance, Nintendo DS, Sony's PlayStation Portable (PSP), and lately mobile devices (iOS and Android).
 Other platforms include Sega's Dreamcast, Nintendo's Wii, and Microsoft Windows.

 Originally based in Leamington Spa, England, the company moved to Coventry in 2001 and Warwick in 2011.